vbrusca/ZigMatrixUtils/guides/determinant_matrices_1.md

 09 try std.testing.expectEqual(true, isEquF32(detB, 81.0, true));
 </pre>

-For a given matrix of a specific size you can use more direct calculation method.
+For a given matrix of a specific size you can use a more direct calculation method.
 To find the determinant of a 1x1 matrix you can use the <b>detXmtx1</b> function which takes a reference to the matrix as its only argument.

 <!-- //"XMTX: detXmtx1 test" -->
 <pre>